Updated July 29, 2020

-Jail Docket will be held via video conferencing.
+Jail Docket will be held via Zoom video conferencing

-Through May 31, 2020, the only in-person hearings will be limited to Essential Proceedings.
+At this time, the only in-person hearings will be limited to Essential Proceedings (unless prior arrangements are made for an in-person hearing on a matter that cannot successfully be conducted remotely).
 Essential Proceedings will include CPS removal hearings, temporary orders, juvenile detention hearings, family violence protective orders, emergency guardianships, writs of habeas corpus and mental health proceedings.
-This date may be extended based on recommendations of the OCA, CDC and by Order of the Supreme Court of Texas.
+These hearings may also be held remotely by order of the Court.

 For the public, The Open Courts Provision of Texas law allows all Texans access to court proceedings.
-The Judge, Bailiff and Court Reporter will conduct the hearings in open court.
+The Judge, Bailiff and Court Reporter will conduct the hearings in open court, open to the public.
 In addition, Zoom allows a judge to easily stream the proceedings to the public via YouTube or Facebook.
 The public may view or listen to the proceedings, but VIDEO OR AUDIO RECORDING IS PROHIBITED.
 All courtroom rules and safety measures MUST be followed by Order of the Court.

-IF ANYBODY IS HAVING SYMPTOMS SIMILAR TO COVID-19, RECENTLY TRAVELLED INTERNATIONALLY OR OUT OF STATE, OR HAS COME IN CONTACT WITH SOMEONE WHO HAS TRAVELLED OR IS SICK, DO NOT COME TO COURT.
+IF ANYBODY IS HAVING SYMPTOMS SIMILAR TO COVID-19, RECENTLY TRAVELED INTERNATIONALLY OR OUT OF STATE, OR HAS COME IN CONTACT WITH SOMEONE WHO HAS TRAVELED OR IS SICK, DO NOT COME TO COURT.
 CONTACT THE COURT AND THE COURT WILL MAKE THE NECESSARY SCHEDULING CHANGES TO ACCOMMODATE YOU.

 Hays County Government Center